shubhanshu02/InstiComplaints-App/README.md

 ## Introduction
 In this fast-moving world with intensive coursework, students find very less time to share their problems.
 At almost every university, the students reside in hostels, and most of those hostels have offline complaint registration opening only 2-3 hours a day which some students miss.
 This project focuses on the digitization of these complaint management systems and provide their easy access to students.

-> This project is a part of CSO-211 course in III Semester of Computer Science and Engineering program at IIT BHU.
+> This project is a part of CSO-211 (Computer System Organization) course in III Semester of Computer Science and Engineering program at IIT BHU, Varanasi.

 ## Goals
 1. Digital Storage and Management of Complaints